-The maturity structure of the portfolio will reflect a maximum term of (1) year to maturity.
-With management approval, this may be extended to a maximum term of three (3) years.
+The maturity structure of the portfolio will reflect a maximum term of one (1) year to maturity.
+With CEO approval (as per Schedule 2 to Delegation No. 2 by the Chief Executive Officer), this may be extended to a maximum of three (3) years.